- A software bug causes an application to crash.

 - A document that contains policies, standards, and procedures

-- A document that outlines the procedures to take in each step of incident
+- A document that outlines the procedures to take in each step of incident response

 - A document that details system information